-The second appendix can be used independently of the first (also in a self-study by the NQT) as it promotes cooperative work.
+The group work template (4.2) can be used independently of the first (also in a self-study by the NQT) as it promotes cooperative work.
 The mentor might organise a workshop according to the template or perhaps just encourage the NQT to explore the other approaches proposed.